AllenInstitute/AllenSDK/doc_template/index.rst

 -----------------------------------------------

-The 0.14.3 release coincides with the first release of human data and models in the Allen Cell Types Database and a complete requantification of structure unionize records in the Allen Mouse Brain Connectivity Atlas based on a new revision of Common Coordinate Framework structure ontology and voxel annotations.
+The 0.14.3 release coincides with the first release of human data and models in the Allen Cell Types Database and a complete requantification of structure unionize records in the Allen Mouse Brain Connectivity Atlas based on a new revision of the Common Coordinate Framework structure ontology and voxel annotations.

 Users of the :py:class:`~allensdk.core.cell_types_cache.CellTypesCache` can filter for cells based on the species of the cell's donor using the ``species`` argument of
 :py:meth:`~allensdk.core.cell_types_cache.CellTypesCache.get_cells`.
 Examples of this are shown in the metadata filtering section of the example